Taurus revamp debuts in China as Ford counters U.S. sedan slump

-SHANGHAI/DETROIT April 18 (Reuters) - Ford Motor Co’s global premiere of its redesigned Taurus sedan in China underscores a shift in its U.S. home market from the big sedan to roomier, utilitarian crossover SUVs.
+SHANGHAI/DETROIT (Reuters) - Ford Motor Co’s (F.N) global premiere of its redesigned Taurus sedan in China underscores a shift in its U.S. home market from the big sedan to roomier, utilitarian crossover SUVs.

 There’s a similar trend in China, the world’s biggest car market, but there is still a decent appetite among Chinese buyers for large sedans while, in the United States, demand has stagnated.